ThibaudSchoolmeestersPXL/cloud-todo-app-clone-2425/README.md

 # PXL 3 tier web application sample app
-This repo contains 4 branches.
-The main branch has the app running on a mongoDB database.
-The branch dynamo-db uses AWS dynamoDB as a database.
-The branch sequelize has the app running on a MySQL database.
-The branch serverless contains some lambda functions that can be combined with an AWS API gateway to setup a serverless backend architecture in combination with DynamoDB.
+This repo contains 3 branches.
+The `main` branch has the app running on a mongoDB database.
+The branch `dynamo-db` uses AWS dynamoDB as a database.
+The branch `sequelize` has the app running on a MySQL database.

 ## frontend
 Angular 12

-## API url
+## API endpoint url
 The API url is defined in the file `/frontend/environments/environment.prod.ts`.
 This value gets set by the `APIURL` argument in the `docker-compose.yml` file.
-The multistage dockerfile uses this value before the build process.
+The multistage docker build uses this value before the build process.

 ## Backend
-NodeJS + express + mongoose
+NodeJS + express + aws-SDK/dynamoDB

 there is a `/health` endpoint for a healthcheck

 image carrousel urls are located in `/backend/data/carrousel.json`

 ### Database
-MongoDb
+DynamoDB OR You could test locally with DynamoDB-local

+The table name is set in `./backend/controllers/todo.controller.js` and can be manipulated by the env variable `AWS_TABLE_NAME`

+The connection to the database is managed by the AWS-SDK by default. but can be adjusted in `./backend/aws.js` and `docker-compose.yml`.

 ## Setup
-* make sure the `APIURL` property in `docker-compose.yml` is correctly set to point to your API.
+* make sure the `APIURL` property in `.docker-compose.yml` is correctly set
-* make sure the `DBURL` variable in `docker-compose.yml` is correctly set to point to your mongoDB instance.
+* make sure the DynamoDB is setup either on AWS or locally.
+* make sure the correct IAM roles are set *or* that the aws-sdk config is set in `./backend/aws.js` and `docker-compose.yml` (please don't provide tokens in the compose file directly).
 * run `docker-compose build && docker-compose up` to boot